teonbrooks/teonbrooks/src/lib/posts/dispatches-nomad-recurse-week-01.md

 3. Improving my health.
 I have coped with comfort foods.
 Pizza and burgers have been my go-to's.
 Also carbs.
 I have cut back on those and just generally trying to eat better.
 Food is also a contributor to both mental and physical well-being so I'm just trying to do a bit better there.
 Caveat, I'm in Paris so if you see me with a croissant, cut me a little slack 😅
 I'm also trying to consistently exercise more.
 I have committed to a running plan, 3x a week: Tuesdays, Thursdays, Saturdays; and I will explore incorporating crossfit back into my life.
 Also, back in March, I started a morning and evening routine of pushups to start and end my day.
 The goal is consistency, not perfection.

 4. Meditation.
 In addition to address the mental/emotional and physical well-being, I am also seeking some balance spiritually.
-I'm not particularly religious and my last nominal affilitation was Unitarian Universalist, but over the past year, I've been learning more about Buddhism and generally I try to be a force for good in the world.
+I'm not particularly religious and my last nominal affiliation was Unitarian Universalist, but over the past year, I've been learning more about Buddhism and generally I try to be a force for good in the world.
 I've been trying to incorporate meditation into my daily routine.

 ## The First Week